FraunhoferIVV/fastiot/docs/source/tutorials/part_1_getting_started/04_running_tests.rst

 you should be able to simply start the tests with your IDE from the test-package automatically created.

-As an alternative you can also use the command ``fiot run-tests``.
+As an alternative you can also use the command :command:`fiot run-tests`.
 This will even create a configuration if not yet done.
-If you want this as a One-Shot-Solution you can also run the services specified in the integration test deployment, execute the tests and stop everything afterwards: ``fiot run-tests --start-deployment``.
+If you want this as a One-Shot-Solution you can also run the services specified in the integration test deployment, execute the tests and stop everything afterwards: :command:`fiot run-tests --start-deployment`.

 **Some remarks regarding configuration and environment variables:** The connection to the broker heavily depends on the correct environment variables.
 This is not only needed for running locally, but also for the unittests.